snowplow/snowplowanalytics.com/_posts/2018-03-21-building-a-model-for-atomic-event-data-as-a-graph/index.md

 In graph databases, there are many ways event data can be modelled.
 One example would be to make all the entities in the event nodes in the graph, and then draw relationships between those nodes.
 Another would be to make the event itself a node that has outgoing relationships to its various attributes, such as user, timestamp, URL, etc. And then there are combinations and variations of these two basic models.
 It's not obvious which one of these models is 'the right one', if there even is such a thing.

-Graphs excel at modelling networks -- social, communication, supply, etc. You can even model and link different types of networks in an overarching graph, which is very powerful.
+Graphs excel at modelling networks–social, communication, supply, etc. You can even model and link different types of networks in an overarching graph, which is very powerful.
 In that environment, events would be best represented by relationships between entities in those networks.

 Since graphs are so flexible, the advice is usually to build a model that suits the queries you want to run.
 Snowplow users come from all sorts of industries and are trying to solve a great variety of challenges.
 Whatever our model, it needs to be able to accommodate that diversity.

 ### Event grammar

 We've already done great [work][link2] on developing a generalised event grammar that goes some way towards a graph data model for event data.
-In that model, an event is a snapshot of set of entities in time, eg a subject, an object, context, etc.
+In that model, an event is a snapshot of set of entities in time, e.g. a subject, an object, context, etc.

 ![event-grammar][event-grammar]